Makerfabs/Project_Touch-Screen-Camera/readme.md

 ## ~~Product link ：~~[ ~~ESP32 Touch Camera~~]()

-The ESP32 Touch Camera USES the ILI9488 screen, which comes with resistive and capacitive screens.And an OV2640 camera and SD card slot.It can be used as a webcam, an electronic album, or a digital camera.Support for Arduino and MicroPython.This project
+The ESP32 Touch Camera use ILI9488 screen, which comes with resistive or capacitive screens.
+Hava an OV2640 camera and SD card slot.
+It can be used as a webcam, an electronic album, or a digital camera.
+Support for Arduino and MicroPython.

 ## Feature